abdulhayykhan/Task-Management-System/README.md

 ## 📢 LinkedIn & GitHub Showcase

-I’ll be posting a video and write-up on my [LinkedIn](https://www.linkedin.com/in/abdul-hayy-khan) profile showcasing this project and experience.
+I’ve posted a video and write-up on my [LinkedIn](https://www.linkedin.com/in/abdul-hayy-khan) profile showcasing this project and experience.
 Stay tuned!

 ---